SelfishOlex/GridMateLab/README.md

 # GridMate Book

 This repository contains the source code accompanying the book "Multiplayer Programming in Amazon Lumberyard".

+The book is avaliable through amazon.com : http://a.co/dMraem4

 Keep in mind that this is a fork of Amazon Lumberyard repository.
 See the details below for its license.